patestevao/new-patestevao/content/work/bitcoin-ux-research.md

 - Pressure into knowing how to keep your backup safe.

 ##### Feelings and keywords

-intimidating, stressful, discovery, learning, trust, solid.
+*intimidating, stressful, discovery, learning, trust, solid*

 ### Ilse